-Half of students reported spending most of their time in a suburban setting.
-One quarter of respondents reported spending most of their time in a rural environment, followed by 15% in an inner-city setting.
+Half of the students reported spending most of their time in a suburban setting.
+One-quarter of respondents reported spending most of their time in a rural environment, followed by 15% in an inner-city setting.

 → PA school students don't smoke pot and are not drug dealers or part of the Italian Mafia